The Format requirements of the Faculty of Graduate Studies are applicable to the following research documents:

 Template & How to Prepare:

 The Faculty of Graduate Studies format guidelines concern copyright, authorship, and physical format.
 The required elements in this regard are outlined below and are to be included within the front-matter and back-matter of the document.
-For the main body of the document, no particular style of presentation is required and students may use any format of their choice (such as the APA or Chicago style manual, etc.) for chapter headings and sub-headings, heading levels, style for references, etc. Students are advised to consult with their academic program for a recommended particular style for their document body.
+For the main body of the document, no particular style of presentation is required and students may use any format of their choice (such as the APA or Chicago style manual, etc.) for chapter headings and sub-headings, heading levels, style for references, etc. Students are advised to consult with their Committee and academic program for a recommended particular style for their document body.

 Physical Format: